 Most laboratory forensic science technicians work during regular business hours.
 Crime scene investigators may work extended or unusual hours and travel to crime scenes within their jurisdiction.

-Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
-On-the-job training is generally required for both those who investigate crime scenes and those who work in labs.
+Forensic science technicians typically need at least a bachelor’s degree.
+On-the-job training is typically required, both for both those who investigate crime scenes and for those who work in labs.

 Employment of forensic science technicians is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.

 About 2,500 openings for forensic science technicians are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for forensic science technicians.

 Compare the job duties, education, job growth, and pay of forensic science technicians with similar occupations.

 Learn more about forensic science technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.